-- In Biryani, the meat and rice are cooked separately then layered alternately with the rice generally, being the first and the last layer in the pot, which is then sealed and cooked on a slow fire.
+- In Biryani, the meat and rice are cooked separately and then layered alternately, with the rice generally being the first and the last layer in the pot, which is then sealed and cooked on a slow fire.
 The layering might be different for different biryanis, but it is almost always there.
-Pulao, on the other hand, is a single pot meal where the meat and rice are cooked together with no layering.
+Pulao, on the other hand, is a single-pot meal where the meat and rice are cooked together with no layering.

-- Biryanis are more aromatic as essences are added to it, these essences vary from screw pine, rose, jasmine to saffron.
+- Biryanis are more aromatic as essences are added to them; these essences vary from screw pine, rose, and jasmine to saffron.
 Pulaos are not scented.

 - Biryanis uses spices more abundantly and has more complex flavors than pulao, which are more subtle in their use of spices.